Trump says Iran’s Mojtaba Khamenei not seen after strike – Latest on Middle East crisis

 M23, which the United Nations says receives support from Rwanda, controls extensive territory in North and South Kivu following a rapid offensive last year in which it captured the strategic cities of Goma and Bukavu.

 The rebels briefly seized Uvira in December before Congolese forces recaptured the city last month.
-Congo reopened its border crossing with Burundi in Uvira on Monday.
+DR Congo reopened its border crossing with Burundi in Uvira on Monday.

 The U.N. peacekeeping mission has deployed a joint exploratory assessment team to Uvira this week to help establish the Doha monitoring mechanism and assess the local security situation.